cawa-93/vite-electron-builder/README.md

 .env.[mode].local   # only loaded in specified env mode, ignored by git
 ```

-To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code. e.g. the following file:
+To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code.

+For example let's take the following `.env` file:

 ```
 DB_PASSWORD=foobar